-The music of saxophonist and composer Jorrit Dijkstra draws from the jazz tradition in spirit and sound, but has crossed stylistic and cultural borders in order to express a strong, evolving personal vision.
-Dijkstra spent his formative years in Amsterdam’s vibrant improvisation community, playing jazz, free improvisation, contemporary opera, and African, Celtic and Balkan music.
+The music of saxophonist and composer Jorrit Dijkstra (Eindhoven, Netherlands, 1966) draws from the jazz tradition in spirit and sound; but has crossed stylistic and cultural borders in order to express a strong, evolving personal vision.
+He spent his formative years in Amsterdam’s vibrant improvisation community playing jazz, free improvisation, and world music.
 Since moving to the United States in 2002, Dijkstra has deepened his affinity with the experimental forces of American music, while staying in touch with his Dutch musical roots.

 “He takes his audiences on a quirky, energetic, captivating journey through a world of sound and emotion…Jorrit Dijkstra has already distinguished himself as a man to watch.
 A highly accomplished musician, he is a cerebral improviser who nevertheless plays with warmth and rhythmic excitement.”–Kevin Lowenthal, The Boston Globe

 M.M., New England Conservatory.
-Additional studies at Amsterdamse Hogeschool voor de Kunsten.
-Studies with Misha Mengelberg, Steve Coleman, Steve Lacy, and Lee Hyla.
-Also faculty of University of Massachusetts, Dartmouth, and the Rivers School Conservatory.
-Former faculty of Arnhem Conservatory, Netherlands.
-Recordings on Clean Feed, Skycap, Evil Rabbit, Trytone, Geestgronden, Songlines, BVHaast, and Disckus.
+B.M., Amsterdamse Hogeschool voor de Kunsten.
+Studies with Misha Mengelberg, Steve Coleman, Steve Lacy, Lee Hyla, and Michael Gandolfi.
+Former faculty of Arnhem Conservatory, Netherlands, Rivers School Conservatory, Umass Dartmouth.
+Currently Associate Professor at Berklee College of Music.
+Recordings on Driff, Clean Feed, Skycap, Evil Rabbit, Trytone, Geestgronden, Songlines, BVHaast, and Disckus.